huaxuyu/MAFFIN/README.md

 ### Output
 The function `MAFFINNorm` returns a list contains 4 items.
 - `NormedTable` is the normzalized feature intensity table (data frame) with extra columns of the data processing results.
-- `NormFactor` is a named vector of calculated normalization factors.
+- `NormFactor` is a named numeric vector of calculated normalization factors.
 Normalization factor reflects the relative concentrations of biological samples.
-- `OriPRMAD` is a vector of PRMADs from original data before normalization (but after MS intensity correction).
+- `OriPRMAD` is a numeric vector of PRMADs from original data before normalization (but after MS intensity correction).
-- `NormedPRMAD` is a vector of PRMADs from normalized data.
+- `NormedPRMAD` is a numeric vector of PRMADs from normalized data.

 In particular, three columns are added in `NormedTable` compared to the input.
 - `Quality` labels the feature quality.
 For low-quality features, MAFFIN elaborates the reasons including Blank, RT, LowRSD, and LowCor corresponding to four feature selection criteria.